richweiss/citizenry_project2/readme.md

         - sessions setup - sign up , log in , create users,
         - grab from server - add to DB

+Day 3 & 4 | Aug 13th & 14th

+    * Confusion & Disjointed Thoughts = Panic, Fear, & Self-Doubt

+    * Tacked on code for updating Users and Deleting.

+    * Need to touch new html.files, subfolders so app.js routes have a home.

+    * Adjusted app.js so Login page appears, not Welcome page with Search button.

+Day 5 | Aug 15th

+    * Starting to write commentary in app.js to describe what each thing is DOING or trying to DO.

+        - Source of weekend struggles was looking at code, then having an idea of what it did, but then jumping between different parts until the logic became overwhelming.
+This "breadcrumb" trail of comments should keep me steered in the right direction.

+    * Classmate informed me we didn't need to utilize our app.js (?) at all after using boilerplate and work only in script.js.
+Not totally sure if that is accurate, but if so oy vey.

+    * Coding paralysis - have been looking to eliminate sessions/create & users/create htmls.

+        - Need to to login - have session saved.
+        - Redirect to users/index = (You are logged-in now Search)
+        - Have commented out additional code in app.js & script.js until above issues are resolved.

+        - Asked classmate Mike for help via pseudocode out loud.
+Appending issues most likely from giving res.render('filepath') but not feeding it any data res.render('filepath', data)

+        - node error ocurring.
+Q'ng Jared for help

+        - Revisiting after break.
+Going back to Login.
+Not saving.
+Am I telling it to save?
+CREATE USER in script.js.
+This has to happen in Sign-up page.
+           Problem: (*UPDATE: RESOLVED stepped away and tried a few things*) Sign-up page not appearing on DOM. http://localhost:3000/users/new
+                -looking at app.js for fix
+                    - this does not work, needs second value?
+Can't remember app.get('users/new', function(req,res){
+                        res.render('new')

+            - New Problem: users/create says (cannot post /users/create) - SAVING LOGIN SESSION
+            - Is my 'click' picking up both sets of from Search Petitions and Submit for Create User?